prc-github-prc/automated-pages-explorer/README.md

 *******************

-## How are structured the results backup files :
+## How are results backup files structured :

 if the user-provided url is **https://www.random-example.url/**, the results backup file will be :
 ```